elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 #=> [0, 1, 3, 3, 2]
 ```

-`StreamData.map/2` is encouraged over `Stream.map/2` because generators only return "simple" terms when enumerated.
-When used in property-based testing, `StreamData` generators return wrapped values that contain the simple terms but also contain ways to *shrink* those terms, which is something property-based testing uses as we'll see later on.
+`StreamData.map/2` is encouraged over `Stream.map/2` because generators return values that can shrink, which is something property-based testing takes advantage of as we'll see later on.
+When treated as enumerables, generators return normal values that cannot be shrinked.

 We decided to separate data-generation from property-based testing because it's something that developers can take advantage of in situations outside of property-based testing.
 For example, data streams can be used to seed a database or to have randomly generated data available during regular tests.